Gary Collins (American football): Post-NFL career

 When neither team was able to work out a deal, Collins retired and took an assistant coaching position with Lebanon Valley College in Annville, Pennsylvania.
 He signed as a player-coach with the WFL's Florida Blazers in 1974, but sustained a broken collarbone in preseason and saw only limited action later in the season, recording 3 catches.
 After then leaving football altogether, he worked as an insurance agent in Hershey, Pennsylvania, and did some broadcasting.
-Married in 1980, Collins has two children and six grandchildren.
+Married in 1980, Collins has two children and four grandchildren.

 Legacy

 Collins retired with 339 receptions for 5,299 yards and 70 touchdowns.
+Collins was the sixth receiver to have 70 touchdowns in NFL history, behind Don Hutson, Don Maynard, Tommy McDonald, Lance Alworth, and Art Powell.
+Four of those five above Collins are in the Pro Football Hall of Fame.
+He did so while being 39th all-time in receiving yards and 31st in receptions.
 He remains the Browns' leader in career receiving touchdowns, and his reception total ranks second behind that of Ozzie Newsome.
 As a punter, he averaged 41.0 yards per attempt.
+He had 336 punts, 25th best upon retirement.

-Those numbers have led some of Collins' supporters to launch a quiet campaign for election to the Pro Football Hall of Fame, citing the similarities between Collins' career numbers and those of Pittsburgh Steelers wideout Lynn Swann.
+Those numbers have led some of Collins' supporters to launch a quiet campaign for election to the Pro Football Hall of Fame, citing the similarities between Collins' career numbers and those of Pittsburgh Steelers wideout Lynn Swann, as each had over 330 receptions with a yards per reception average of just over 16.0 yards.

 Gary Collins is a member of The Pigskin Club Of Washington, D.C.
 National Collegiate All-American Football Players Honor Roll.